sidiousvic/77.js/JOURNAL.md

 - Read [Chapter 2: Into JavaScript](https://github.com/getify/You-Dont-Know-JS/blob/master/up%20%26%20going/ch2.md) and [Chapter 3: Into YSKJS](https://github.com/getify/You-Dont-Know-JS/blob/master/up%20%26%20going/ch3.md) of **_You Don't Know JS: Up & Going_**.
 - Learned about the rest and spread operators **[...]**
 - Solved a problem illustrating how the rest operator can be used to concatenate/join arrays.
-- Created a function that uses the rest operator to slice the beggining of an array in the same way as **.slice()** does.
+- Created a program that uses the rest operator to slice the beggining of an array in the same way as **.slice()** does.

 ### Exercises